Chart Color Schemes

 Infrastructure

-Maningrida has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally
+Maningrida has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-No changes can influence an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact the area.
-Key projects include Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, Coastal Hazards Adaptation Strategy, and Enabling Digital Health Services for Regional and Remote Australia, with the following list detailing those most likely to be relevant.
+No changes can significantly affect an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that are anticipated to impact the area.
+Key projects comprise Australia-Asia PowerLink (AAPowerLink), Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, and Coastal Hazards Adaptation Strategy.
+The following list details those expected to be most pertinent.

 Professional plan users can use the search below to filter and access additional projects.